sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 ## Structure sketcher {#structure-sketcher}

 The Structure Sketcher enables users to manually modify candidate structures and integrate these new structures into the list of candidate structures.
 To access the `Structure Sketcher`, navigate to the `Structures` view.
 Right-click on any of the candidate structures and select `Modify structure` from the context menu.
 This action will launch the `Structure Sketcher` in a separate window.
 The interface of the Structure Sketcher is divided into two primary sections: the sketching area is located on the right <span style="color:#d40f57">**[1]**</span> and powered by [Ketcher](https://lifescience.opensource.epam.com/ketcher/), an open-source web-based chemical structure editor.
 Users can draw and modify chemical structures within this section.
 The list of allowed molecular formulas is positioned on the left <span style="color:#d40f57">**[2]**</span> and displays all molecular formula candidates for which a [fingerprint has been predicted]({{"/gui/#CSIFingerID-CANOPUS" | relative_url}}).
+This pane also provides immediate feedback if an error occurs while attempting to add a structure candidate.
+This feedback is triggered if no fingerprint was predicted for the molecular formula or if the generated structure is already in the candidate list, preventing the creation of a redundant entry.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/sketcher.png" | relative_url }})